digital-asset/daml-finance/docs/source/packages/core-implementations.rst

     The :doc:`Asset Model <../concepts/asset-model>` page explains the relationship between instruments, holdings, and accounts.
     Check out the :doc:`Transfer tutorial <../../tutorials/getting-started/transfer>` for a description of how to create a holding on an instrument and transfer it between accounts.

+- ``Daml.Finance.Account``

+    This package contains the *implementation* and utility functions for accounts.
+It has the following modules:

+    - :ref:`Account <module-daml-finance-account-account-19369>`: A relationship between a custodian and an asset owner, referenced by holdings

 - ``Daml.Finance.Settlement``